-1. The hardware, software and media used to store, organize, retrieve and communicate information is known as 2. is a generic term that refers to a variety of devices that allow people t access data and information from wherever they are.
+1. The hardware, software and media used to store, organize, retrieve and communicate infor mation is k nown as

+2. is a generic term that refers to a variety of devices that allow people to access data and information from wherever they are.
 3. is the useful knowledge derived from the data 4.
-Information in its original form, not translated by anyone else, has not been published elsewhere, is termed as 5 Data + - Information
+Information in its original form, not translated by anyone else, has not been published elsewhere, is termed as 5 Data - Information